divyam29/Tech-blog/README.md

 # Tech-Blog
-This is my first website with complete backend using flask and python.
+Blog page with backend using python (flask) and mysql as database.